deyordanov/SwiftWheels/swift-wheels/README.md

 ## Disclaimer

-Please note that the website is currently optimized for desktop viewing and is best experienced at 100% browser zoom.
-For optimal performance and display, we recommend using Google Chrome.
-We are working on enhancing responsiveness for various devices and screen sizes.
+- **Desktop Optimization**: The website is primarily optimized for desktop viewing and is best experienced at 100% browser zoom.
+For optimal performance and display quality, using Google Chrome is recommended.
+Efforts are underway to enhance responsiveness for various devices and screen sizes.

+- **Server Usage**: This project utilizes the SoftUni practice server, which is not hosted externally.
+As a result, when accessing the website through the Vercel host, functionalities beyond the main page will not be operational.